mertkansen/projet-a-faire/README.md

-This is a project made with React, css and with some material-ui icons and other components.
+This is a project made with React.js, css and with some material-ui icons and other components.

-In this project You need to log in to see the home page.
+In this project: You need to log in to see the home page.
 Before logging in, you need to sign up first.

 After signing up with a username and password, app redirects the user to the log in page.
 When the user logs in, app redirects the user to the home page.